 What is R-454B (Puron Advance™)?

-By transitioning to R-454B, Bryant is leading the way in sustainable home comfort.
-This new standard ensures that your central air conditioner or heat pump complies with the Environmental Protection Agency’s (EPA) regulations on HFC phasedowns, making it a smart, future-proof investment for your home.
+By transitioning to R-454B, Bryant leads the way in sustainable home comfort.
+This new standard ensures that your central air conditioner or heat pump complies with the Environmental Protection Agency’s (EPA) regulations on HFC phasedowns.
+It is a smart, reliable, and future-proof investment for homeowners who value long-term comfort and efficiency.

 R-454B offers a visionary solution that balances two critical needs: